ssyrota/go-lamport/README.md

-# Go Lamport Authentication
+# Go Lamport Signture/Authentication

 ## Overview
-`go-lamport-auth` is a Go implementation of the Lamport One-Time Signature scheme, a method of digital signature in cryptography.
+`go-lamport` is a Go implementation of the Lamport One-Time Signature scheme, a method of digital signature in cryptography.
 This project provides an efficient and secure way to generate and verify signatures in Go, leveraging the robustness of the Lamport signature algorithm.

 ## Features
 - Generate Lamport key pairs (private and public keys).